eric-brechemier/learn-shell-from-source/README.md

 ## RECOMMENDED READING ORDER ##

-The specification is intended for implementers rather than users of the Shell programming language.
+The POSIX specification is intended for implementers rather than users of the Shell programming language.
 It describes border cases, parsing tokens and undefined effects left to the freedom of the implementer in minute details without providing an overview of the language.